Eschatologue/CM_wiki/docs/class/wizard/technomage.md

 *With the computational power of your spellbook and drone, you've discovered methods to enhance and modify your spells through advanced formulas.*

-You can use any of the following options, expending one use of this feature per activation to a maximum number of times equal to your Intelligence modifier, regaining all expended uses when you finish a Long Rest:
+You can use any of the following options, expending one use of this feature per activation to a maximum number of times equal to your Intelligence modifier, regaining all expended uses when you finish a **:rest-long: Long Rest**:

 ***Accelerated Ritual.*** You can cast a Wizard spell as a ritual using its normal casting time, rather than adding 10 minutes.